cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

   ![image](https://user-images.githubusercontent.com/78554498/110222067-4fdc5a00-7e95-11eb-878e-3953a1bfe218.png)

   2. GAN Based Approaches <br>
   Another approach that has been taken is to directly apply GANs to temporal data.
 The first approach developed to tackle this problem was the C-RNN-GAN architecture which seeks to capture the temporal aspects of the data by using recurrent neural networks for the generator and discriminator.
-Then this approach was improved in upon in the RCGAN architecture by combining the recurrent GANe with conditional information.
+Then this approach was improved in upon in the RCGAN architecture by combining the recurrent GAN with additional conditional information as input.

 #### Advantages of using TimeGAN